The Rod of Moses

 A popular commercial asks the question, "What's in your wallet?"
 Usually, a band of rogue warriors is trying to steal it from you.
 But who has the authority to ask such a question?
 Certainly the one who gave it to you could do that.
 God has the right to ask you for what's in your wallet.
 You wouldn't have a wallet, and there would be no photo on that license.
 There wouldn't even be a name printed there because you wouldn't have a breath without him!
 Like the disappearing faces on the old movie, Back to the Future, there would be no YOU!
 If we could only understand, it all belongs to Him and begins and ends with Him.

 In every area of our lives, the Lord asks, "What’s in your hand?"
 He just wants us to recognize the gifts He's given us.
 We should have our eyes wide open and thankful hearts.
 There are bountiful blessings in our hands.
-There are families and children, friendships and opportunities, abilities, creativity and time!
-All so precious!
-Do we see all that is in our hands?
+There are families and children, friendships and opportunities, abilities, creativity and time--all so precious!
+Do we truly see everything in our hands?
+All that He's given us?

 If so, the first step is God's command, "Throw it down!"
 It was just a dead stick in Moses’ hand, but when he obeyed God, casting it at his feet, it became a living thing!
 God knew he couldn't really use Moses until this weak and faltering lipped man realized a thing or two.
 It's as though God had to set the record straight.